woe1errr/IoT-Final-Project-Smart-Lock-System/03_Implementation/implementation.md

 ## 3.4 Prototype and Test Environment

+## 4.4 Prototype and Test Environment

+The system prototype is implemented using breadboard and jumper wires to allow flexibility during development, testing, and troubleshooting.
+The ESP32 is physically connected to the authentication components, sensors and actuator, while the Raspberry Pi serves as the local IoT gateway.

+All application-layer services, including the MQTT broker, Node-RED, InfluxDB, and Grafana, are deployed on the Raspberry Pi using Docker containers managed through Docker Compose.
+This containerized deployment simplifies service setup, ensures consistent runtime environments, and allows individual services to be started, stopped, or reconfigured independently.

-The system prototype is assembled using a breadboard-based hardware configuration to allow flexibility during development and testing.
-All testing is conducted within a controlled local network environment, where the ESP32, Raspberry Pi, and mobile phone are connected to the same Wi-Fi network.
+Testing is conducted within a controlled local network environment, where the ESP32, Raspberry Pi, and mobile phone are connected to the same Wi-Fi network.
+The test environment supports validation of authentication workflows, relay actuation, buzzer alerts, MQTT message exchange, HTTP-based remote control, and real-time data visualization.

-The test environment includes verification of authentication mechanisms, relay actuation behavior, buzzer alerts, MQTT message transmission, HTTP-based remote control, and real-time data visualization.
-Photographs of the physical prototype, wiring setup, and screenshots of Node-RED flows, MQTT message exchanges, database entries, and Grafana dashboards are captured to demonstrate correct system operation and validate end-to-end integration.
+Photographs of the physical prototype and wiring configuration, along with screenshots of the Docker containers in operation, Node-RED flows, MQTT message logs, database entries, and Grafana dashboards, are captured to provide evidence of correct system integration and functionality.